mauricio-ms/softdesign-interview/README.md

 # Tech Challenge [Soft Design]

+The application is divided in two modules: softdesign-interview-backend and softdesign-interview-frontend

+## softdesign-interview-backend

-This application implements an API REST to:
+This application has an API REST to:

 - Create, Edit and Remove Books
 - Rent Books